tqheel/tqheel.github.io/_posts/2019-10-05-october-16-den-meeting.md

 ## For next Week:
 - Remember mess kits
-- I will email out to parents what is needed, respond back with what you will bring
+- Den leaders will email out to parents what is needed, respond back with what you will bring
 - Go shopping with your parent!
 - Prepare something to do with cooking or eating outdoors to put on the spirit stick